Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Segmentation-Based Generation of Motion Deblurring Training Pairs

 \subsubsection{Procedure}

-Given a random sharp image $\mathbf{u}$, and corresponding objects segmentation masks, we apply separate random kernels to the background and to each segmented object.
-To ensure a soft transition between regions, we fuse neighboring segmentations by applying the corresponding kernel to the objects' masks in~\eqref{eq:generation_model}.
-The goal of this procedure is to provide the network with examples of patches containing multiple motion blurs while avoiding hard transition artifacts at the objects' boundaries.
+Given a random sharp image $\mathbf{u}$ and corresponding objects' segmentation masks, we apply separate kernels to the background and to each segmented object (cf. \cref{fig:dataset_generation}).
+To ensure smooth transitions between regions, we convolve each object mask with its corresponding kernel before combining them.
+This blending process creates a more realistic soft transition, allowing multiple objects to contribute to a single pixel's value, unlike the unnatural abrupt changes of hard transitions.
+This procedure aims to provide the network with examples of patches containing multiple motion blurs while avoiding hard transition artifacts at the objects' boundaries.

-Before convolving with each corresponding kernel, we apply the inverse $\gamma$-correction to the sharp image and perform an illumination augmentation step, described below, to account for sensor saturation and different lighting conditions.
-Then, we convolve each segment with a random kernel, and fuse them weighted by the masks.
-Finally, we apply $\gamma$-correction to the resulting image.
-By following this procedure, we generated two sets: the \textit{Dynamic Scenes} and \textit{Varying Illumination} sets.